liferay/liferay-docs/discover/portal/articles/110-collaboration/04-collaborating/05-alerts-announcements.markdown

 # Sending Alerts and Announcements [](id=sending-alerts-and-announcements)

-You can use the Alerts and Announcements widgets on site pages to broadcast important information to users.
+You can use the Alerts and Announcements widgets on Site pages to broadcast important information to users.
 The Alerts widget is designed for displaying high-priority information (e.g. planned downtime alerts, security alerts, etc.).
 Each alert is therefore labeled with a red *Important* tag.
-The Announcements widget is designed to display all other information you want to broadcast on your site.
+The Announcements widget displays all other information you want to broadcast on your site.
 Each announcement therefore lacks the red tag.
 To separate important alerts from more mundane announcements, you can place the Alerts and Announcements widgets on different pages.
 However, you can use either widget to display any information you wish.
 Besides the red tag, they function the same.
 You can also scope your alerts and announcements to specific groups of users.

 ![Figure 1: The Alerts widget provides administrators with an easy way to communicate important information to appropriate groups of users.](../../../images/alerts-widget.png)

-These widgets have 2 tabs:
+These widgets have two tabs:

 -   **Unread:** Non-expired alerts/announcements that you haven't read.
 -   **Read:** Alerts/announcements that have expired, or that you've read.